alessioPellicardi/Crossing-river-puzzle-PDDL/README.md

-# PDDL representation: "Crossing river problem"
+# PDDL approach: "Crossing river problem"
 The following project has the objective of creating the PDDL representation of the  “crossing river problem”.
 Including a graphical way to show the plan